jaycee1980/zxspec-greyplus2-sram/README.md

 Also be aware that on the back of the PCB there is a jumper pad.
 This should be bridged such that the A pad is connected to the middle pad.
 You can use a solder blob, a short length of wire, or a 0 ohm resistor for this.

+# License

+If you wish to sell this please contact me at github@dark-matter.me.uk - I will usually grant permission provided they are sold for reasonable cost, and my name is not removed from the design.